 Karma, whose real name is Damon Barlow, is a very successful esports player and not just because of pure skill.
-Earning more than $800,000 by playing video games is no mean feat but Karma was really able to bank on it and is now even streaming multiple games including Call of Duty: Vanguard and Call of Duty Warzone.
+Earning more than $800,000 by playing video games is no mean feat, but Karma was really able to bank on it and is now even streaming multiple games including Call of Duty: Warzone.

 Who wouldn’t want to watch a highly skilled professional player who has also proven time and time again that he is so good, he actually gets paid to do it?